Graph View Pane

 In Edit Mode, graphs are used to review and post-process the captured data.
 In addition to the graphs available in Live mode, edit mode includes the ability to graph 3D positions of reconstructed markers.

-In addition to the standard graph layouts (channel, combined, tracked), the user can create custom layouts to monitor specific data channels only.
+In addition to the standard graph (channel, combined, tracked), the user can create custom layouts to monitor specific data channels only.
 Motive allows up to 9 graphs plotted in each layout and up to two graph view panes to be opened simultaneously.

 To open a Graph View pane, click either the or the icon on the main toolbar, or select Graph 1 or Graph 2 from the View menu.